jpritikin/coach/content/docs/me/meditation/untie.md

 Here is what should happen:
 {{< hint info >}}
 Ask all the parts to quiet down for a duration.
 Parts, being obedient, cooperate.
 No muscular Bouncer or Focuser parts are needed.
 {{< /hint >}}
 Sounds great, but how does anybody develop such a mature practice?
-We refer back to the original instructions, with an additional
+I suggest that we take the original instructions and add an additional
 step:

 1. Focus on your breath (or a mantra or visual target or whatever).